The Forgotten Kingdom: A Radio-Theatre Performance

 Processing Fee of $30 added to all contracts

-- Two parking spots, preferably near entrance or loading area.
+- Three parking spots, preferably near entrance or loading area

-- Someone (could be a group of responsible students) to act as stage manager, letting the artist know "10 minutes until showtime", "5 minutes until showtime" etc...
+- Someone (could be a group of responsible students) to act as stage manager/time keeper, letting the artist know "10 minutes until showtime", "5 minutes until showtime" and a physical walk to "places."

 - Minimum stage dimensions: 10 ft wide x 8 ft deep, with 7 ft distance between performance and seating area